tsianen/thyme_app/README.md

 ```
 gulp watch & npm start
 ```
-And you should be off to the races!
-Visit <https://localhost:3000> in your browser.
+To launch, Visit <https://localhost:3000> in your browser.